sakai-mirror/assignment2/docs/tii-estimate.rst

    JVM Scripts, connecting to our live TII Test Account and creating Sites, Tasks (Assignments), and Submissions that match the requirements of those that will be submitted from Asnn2.

-   Note that there appear to be some potential deficiences in the TII API noted below that we need check on.

 #.
 Testing: Stub up Asnn2 Integration Test Area.
    This includes adding an example integration test and the Spring/Maven